GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 Note that the file contains two columns for radial strains (``radial_strain_1`` and ``radial_strain_2``) and two columns for radial stresses (``radial_stress_1`` and ``radial_stress_2``).
 For isotropic materials, the stresses and strains along the two radial axes would be the same.
 However, the stresses and strains in the radial directions can differ for cases with anisotropic materials and true-triaxial loading conditions.

-This output file can be processed and visualized using any tools.
-As an example here, with the provided Python script, the simulated stress-strain curve, p-q diagram and relationship between volumetric strain and axial strain are plotted, and used to validate results against experimental observations:
+This output file can be processed and visualized using any tool.
+As an example here, with the provided python script, the simulated stress-strain curve, p-q diagram and relationship between volumetric strain and axial strain are plotted, and used to validate results against experimental observations:

 .. plot:: docs/sphinx/basicExamples/triaxialDriver/triaxialDriverFigure.py